 6 – Skip Park Hopper

-Editor’s Note: During the phased reopening of Walt Disney World, the Park Hopper option is temporarily suspended.
+Editor’s Note: During the phased reopening of Walt Disney World, park hopping is limited to 2:00 pm to park close.

 Park Hopper is a great option that you can add to your ticket.
 With it, you can enter more than one park per day while you’re at Walt Disney World.
 The problem with Park Hopper is that it is expensive, especially if you’re traveling with a large group.
 It can add hundreds of dollars to your ticket costs.
 Don’t purchase Park Hopper unless you’re sure that you’re going to use it.
 If you don’t buy it and realize that you want it, you can always add it once you’re at Walt Disney World.